Cryptic Writings: Touring

 Megadeth supported the album with a world tour that started in the summer of 1997.
 The Misfits were the opening act of these live shows, one of which was the band's first all-acoustic performance that took place in Argentina.
 The following summer, the group participated in Ozzfest '98 for the dates in the United States.
 These live shows were the last for drummer Nick Menza, who was fired subsequently.
 Menza began to suffer knee problems and escalating pain during the tour.
 He was diagnosed with a tumor and underwent surgery which waylaid him briefly.
 However, the tumor was benign and Menza was eager to rejoin his bandmates, who had continued the tour with Jimmy DeGrasso.
 Although DeGrasso was hired as a temporary replacement, he stayed with the band for the recording of their next two studio albums.
 Menza stated that Mustaine had dismissed him from the band two days after his knee surgery via phone call telling him that his services "were no longer needed".
 On the other hand, Dave Mustaine believed that Menza had lied about his injury.

 Track listing

-All songs written and composed by Dave Mustaine except where noted.
+All songs written by Dave Mustaine except where noted.

 NOTE: – "Reckoning Day" & "Peace Sells" were joined together as one track with the running length of 8:19.